catalpainternational/field_updater/README.md

 Maybe allowing the js component to take a form definition for rendering
 ### Validation handling
 Adding simple configurable validation
-### Riot componenet
+### Riot component
-Adding a riot componenet to use where django is not present
+Adding a riot component to use where django is not present